Table of contents

 Next, you can use widgets to enhance your content for users.
 If your website or any social pages have photos, users can pin the pictures to their boards.

-Once you’ve set up your business profile, it’s time to start using the site to make money.
+Once you’ve set up your business profile, it’s time to start earning money from Pinterest.